Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Q3.
 P(MVIV as safer or safer than redo)

-Ideal get outcome from both interventions in the same patient but impossible.
-So we do RCTs & hope that subjects in both treatment arms are exchangeable.
-Here, we lack this ideal but assuming the STS model is accurate then the MVIV patients would have had a 4% mortality if, instead of MVIV, they had had a surgical redo.
-Simulate a dataset with the 50 observed MVIV results and 50 counterfactual results receiving a redo operation with a 4% mortality rate.
+Ideal outcome from both interventions in the same patient but impossible.
+So do RCTs & hope that subjects in each arm are exchangeable.
+Here, no RCT but assuming the STS model is accurate then the MVIV patients would have had a 4% mortality if, instead of MVIV, they had had a surgical redo.
+Simulate a dataset with the 50 observed MVIV results and 50 counterfactual subjects receiving a redo operation with a 4% mortality rate.

-Again, binomial distributions with binary outcome (dead or alive) but extended to include the explanatory variable treatment (logistic regression).
+Use binomial distributions (dead or alive) but include the explanatory variable treatment (logistic regression).

 Family: binomial